rust-lang/rust/text/0000-no-unused-impl-parameters.md

 # Summary

+Disallow unconstrained type parameters from impls.
+In practice this means that every type parameter must either:

+1. appear in the trait reference of the impl, if any;
-Disallow impls from having type parameters that do not appear in either the trait reference or the self type of the impl.
+2. appear in the self type of the impl; or,
+3. be bound as an associated type.

+This is an informal description, see below for full details.

 # Motivation